Affiliate Statement and a Caveat

 - These may also be baked the same day they are mixed.
 To do this, chill the dough for at least 2 hours.
 Then follow remaining instructions.

-- Simply replace the milk with a plant-based milk.
-We find that soy or oat milk make good alternatives.
+- Simply replace the milk with plant-based milk.
+We find that soy or oat milk makes good alternatives.
 In fact, some non-vegans find them more flavorful.

-- Also, replace the butter with a plant-based butter or coconut oil.
+- Also, replace the butter with plant-based butter or coconut oil.
 Either will produce delicious results.